A

 Generic Drug

-A prescription drug that isn’t a name-brand drug.
-It is a no-name version that has the same ingredients and usually works just as well as the name brand, but costs a lot less.
+A generic drug isn’t a name-brand drug.
+However, it works just as well as the name-brand drug and costs you a lot less.

 Grandfathered Health Plan